Skip to content

 tenzir-changelog --root ../packages/amazon_vpc_flow/changelog release create v1.0.0

-The modules command displays paths for convenient copy-paste into --root flags.
+The modules command lists discovered modules with their paths for convenient copy-paste into --root flags.

 When modules is configured, tenzir-changelog validate checks: